LEESBURG POLICE DEPARTMENT

 To our Residents, Business Owners, Commuters and Visitors

 We are here to protect and serve the community.
-While performing their duties, law enforcement officers utilizes kills developed through training and experience, allowing them to observe and identify suspicious activity, suspicious circumstances, unusual occurrences, and violations of the law.
+While performing their duties, law enforcement officers utilizes skills developed through training and experience, allowing them to observe and identify suspicious activity, suspicious circumstances, unusual occurrences, and violations of the law.
 Officers, based upon knowledge, training and experience, make contact with people who are violating the law, in places that raise suspicion or acting in a manner that make the officer believe the person is committing, is about to commit or has committed a violation of the law.
 Officers' actions are based upon their observations made, circumstances related to the event observed and their knowledge, training and experience.
 This proactive approach aids officers in the detection of crime, apprehension of criminals, maintenance of safe streets and highways, and protection of our citizens and community from criminal activity.

 “To Protect and Serve with Integrity, Courage, Compassion and Intelligence.”